tdhelixx/alexandria-dental-health-site/src/services/root-canal-recovery.md

 # Root Canal Recovery in Alexandria VA

-If you are about to undergo Root Canal Therapy (RCT) in Alexandria VA, then you’re on the way to a comprehensive and very well practiced dental technique.
+If you are about to undergo Root Canal Therapy (RCT) in Alexandria VA, then you're on the way to a comprehensive and very well practiced dental technique.
 RCT has a 95% success rate.
-Once the procedure is done, you’ve given your mouth and your teeth the best possible chance for a healthier, more comfortable experience.
+Once the procedure is done, you've given your mouth and your teeth the best possible chance for a healthier, more comfortable experience.

 ## Is A Root Canal In Alexandria VA For You

 But RCT also has a reputation among the general population for being a feared and painful dental procedure.
 Most of this anxiety comes from the technique itself, which involves removing pieces of your tooth to get at the infected root or pulp underneath.

 However, in the 21st century, much of the anxiety and nervousness about this procedure is largely unfounded.
-The misconceptions of the 20th century persist in the new century, but here’s the real truth about root canal therapy and what you can expect once the procedure is complete.
+The misconceptions of the 20th century persist in the new century, but here's the real truth about root canal therapy and what you can expect once the procedure is complete.

 ### Root Canal Procedure

 The actual root canal therapy procedure itself uses an anesthetic for the patient, so there is no pain during the process.
 Where RCT usually gets its reputation is in the discomfort that occurs after.

-Because the tooth has been cut, and roots, pulp, and nerve may have been exposed, it’s normal to experience pain and discomfort.
+Because the tooth has been cut, and roots, pulp, and nerve may have been exposed, it's normal to experience pain and discomfort.
 The tooth is in a vulnerable state and may be treated with antibiotics to help keep the cleared infection from returning.

 ### After A Root Canal